-There’s a few about newspaper sizes which have a large effect on perception by its audiences and each format has unique design challenges.
+There are a few newspaper sizes that have a large effect on the perception of its audiences, and each format has unique design challenges.

 Barn door cover